Metrics for Graph Comparison: A Practitioner's Guide: Methods

+The significance of this convention is that the index $k$ of an eigenvalue $\lambda_k$ always encodes the frequency of the corresponding eigenvector.
+To wit, the eigenvector associated with either $\lamA_k$ or $\lamL_k$ experiences about $k$ oscillations on the graphs, with $k+1$ nodal domains \cite{biyikoglu2007}.\\ ~\\

-Two graphs are \textbf{isomorphic} if and only if there exists a map between their vertex sets under which the two edge sets are equal.
-Since our vertex sets are integers, we can simplify this definition.
-In particular, let us say that $G \cong G'$ if and only if there exists a permutation matrix $\bP$ such that $\bA' = \bP^T \bA \bP$.
+Two graphs $G$ and $G'$ are \textbf{isomorphic} if and only if there exists a map between their vertex sets under which the two edge sets are equal; we write $G \cong G'$.
+If we denote by $\bA$ and $\bA'$ the adjacency matrices of $G$ and $G'$ respectively, then $G \cong G'$ if and only if there exists a permutation matrix $\bP$ such that $\bA' = \bP^T \bA \bP$.

 We say that a distance $d$ requires \textbf{node correspondence} when there exist graphs $G$, $G'$, and $H$ such that $G\cong G'$ but $d(G,H) \neq d(G',H)$.
 Intuitively, a distance requires node correspondence when one must know some meaningful mapping between the vertex sets of the graphs under comparison.